UniversalDependencies/UD_Javanese-CSUI/README.md

 # Summary

-UD Javanese-CSUI is a manually annotated treebank built by Information Retrieval and Natural Language Processing (IR-NLP) Laboratory of Faculty of Computer Science, Universitas Indonesia.
+UD Javanese-CSUI is a manually annotated dependency treebank built by Information Retrieval and Natural Language Processing (IR-NLP) Laboratory of Faculty of Computer Science, Universitas Indonesia.
 The sentences are taken from the Javanese Wikipedia.
+The first release of this treebank consists of X sentences and Y tokens.

 # Introduction

-UD Javanese-CSUI is a gold standard treebank for Javanese that manually annotated.
+UD Javanese-CSUI is a gold standard dependency treebank for Javanese that manually annotated.

 # Acknowledgments